 Get it now!
 Personal Financial Specialist Series License Deadline

 To become a PFS credential holder and prove your expertise in the areas of financial planning, you have to meet education, experience and exam qualifications to demonstrate your well-rounded knowledge in estate, retirement, tax, investment and risk management planning.
 The exam qualification is tightening up and as of the end of 2010, the CFA and series 7, 66 and 65 series license exams will no longer qualify to meet the PFS exam requirement.
-To learn more about taking the series 65 and 66 exams without a FINRA firm sponsor, click here.
+Learn more about taking the series 65 and 66 exams without a FINRA firm sponsor.
 To learn more about PFS requirements in general, visit www.aicpa.org/PFP/PFS.

 Not ready to get it now?
 Start with the AICPA/Keir Personal Financial Specialist Credential Exam Review Course

 Be ready to respond to your clients’ financial planning questions!
-Prepare for the November 2010 PFS exam with a 32.5 hour CPE self-study course covering estate, retirement, tax, investment, and insurance planning.
+Prepare for the PFS exam with a CPE self-study course covering estate, retirement, tax, investment, and insurance planning.
 Discounts are available for AICPA, Tax and PFP members.
-Click here to order now.
+Order now!
 For more information about the PFS credential, visit www.aicpa.org/PFP/PFS.

 For more information, visit aicpa.org/PFP.